 On February 20, 2003, 472 people gathered at a small nightclub called The Station in West Warwick, RI, to do all the more hedonistic things people do at nightclubs, on this particular night to the strains of 80s one-hit-semi-wonder band Great White.
-Mere seconds into the concert, though, the band’s ill-thought-through pyrotechnics display burned the place down into ash tray leavings in such a short time that it makes one wonder why the phrase “fast as fire” has not yet become a tiresome cliché in our language.
+Mere seconds into the concert, the band’s ill-thought-through pyrotechnics display burned the place down into ash tray leavings in such a short time that it makes one wonder why the phrase “fast as fire” hasn't yet become a tiresome cliché in our language.
 The nightclub fire killed an absurdly round number of people (100) and injured twice as many.
 It was a grimy, horror-filled night that most victims and participants would like erased from their memories.
-For the rest of us, there’s footage of the night to re-watch over and over again.
+For the rest of us, there’s footage of the night to re-watch over and over.

 A local-channel cameraman happened to be filming in the club that night and caught the entire range of emotion in the little box on his shoulder, from cheerfulness to surprise to confusion to panic to incomprehension to grief.
 The footage is linked to at the Wikipedia entry on the subject, which gives me a degree of separation that, although my conscience doesn’t necessarily need, it needs to at least pretend it does.
 Be forewarned, though, that the footage, while not being outright gruesome, is still terrifying enough to make one never want to enter a building ever again.

 One of the infuriating things about tragedy is that it has no scale.
 Some tragedies are worse than others only technically.
-When a four-year-old girl is hit by a truck, it’s a stamped-in-bronze tragedy.
+When a four-year-old child is hit by a truck, it’s a stamped-in-bronze tragedy.
 When thousands die at the hands of an inhuman dictator, it’s still stamped in that same bronze.
 In some ways, this makes sense.
-Well, actually, only one.
-To the individuals directly affected by a tragedy, it always feels like it’s the worst thing that could have happened to them.
+Well, only one.
+To the individuals directly affected by a tragedy, it always feels like it’s the worst thing that could have happened.
 To those of us outside the tragedy, we often must still agree, regardless of the circumstances, if only for the mere reason that we cannot and do not want to imagine ourselves going through the same.
 Whether your adult son died on patrol in Iraq, your whole family in a boating accident, or your wife dancing drunkenly in a nightclub, who are the rest of us to say that it’s not all the same pain?
 Damned Pandora.

 From the headlining band of that horrible night and topical interviews with Dee Snyder of Twisted Sister (complete with intercuts of him performing in drag) to benefit concerts featuring Tesla and commercials starring Brett Michaels of Poison (complete with headband), there’s enough incongruity here to build the world’s strangest bit of architecture.
 No matter how much you like Something to Believe In as a song, the subgenre, like many others in our culture, is singularly incapable of seriously tackling tragedy as a subject matter in any way.
 So when it becomes linked to one for reasons beyond its control, it just has to flail bravely and hope sincerity can overcome parody.
 It usually can’t.

 And all that weirdness is exactly why The Station calamity stuck out to the degree that it did to make me curious enough to check it out.
-I mean, I’ve never tried to visit Ground Zero, the Gettysburg Battlefield, or the memorial for the Oklahoma City bombing, but I have visited the spot of The Station fire.
-You work out what that means about me.
-Please.

 Outlining the vacant lot where the nightclub stood is a large group of hand-made crosses decorated with pictures, beads, stuffed animals, notes, all the usual accoutrements of roadside memorials.
 A few folding chairs and a shrine or two are also present, and a small green dumpster off to the side is the only way possible to make this place seem even sadder.
 I once visited a paupers’ graveyard in New Orleans, and it reminded me somewhat of that.